 As an active member of the UK OP industry, Drakeford has been involved as one of the non-executive directors of trade association BOSS for several years and in May was elected as the new Chairman.

-2018: Simon Drakeford was made CEO of UK-based Euroffice Group (EO) in 2007.
-Since then he has grown the business to more than double its annual sales – from £18 million ($25.7 million) to nearly £40 million – according to the latest figures.
+2018: Simon Drakeford has grown Euroffice Group (EO) to more than double its annual sales – from £18 million ($25.7 million) to nearly £40 million – according to the latest figures.
 Prior to joining EO Group, Drakeford had worked for telecoms providers T-Mobile UK and Orange, heading their e-commerce strategy.

 EO Group – which incorporates Euroffice UK, Euroffice Italy, Euroffice Germany, UK Office Direct and Office Power – acquired UK dealer Eurostat Office Solutions earlier this year for an undisclosed sum.
 The deal arose from an initial meeting between Drakeford and Eurostat owner Stefan Mercado, who had revealed plans to retire.